 In this video, NAR and the Solar Energy Industries Association team up to talk about the opportunities for real estate practitioners in helping households buy and sell homes with solar energy systems.

 eBooks & Other Resources

-The Complete Idiot's Guide to Solar Power for your Home (Adobe eReader)
+The Complete Idiot's Guide to Solar Power for your Home (eBook)